strangebuzz/cache-watcher/README.txt

 @Done
 ————————————————————————————————————————————————————————————————————————————————

+* Create a config structure
+* Run the Symfony commands on a given environment
+* Run the Symfony commands with the debug mode or not
 * Add the .env files to the watched files
 * Gather all the yaml files in config (on three levels)
 * Build a simple map with the c en clé le chemin et en valeur le timestamp